PSalant726/Nformd/README.md

 **objective:** Users can Like Stories, or Favorite them for later viewing.

-- [ ] create `Likes` and `Favorites` models and join table
+- [ ] create `Likes` model and join table
 - build out API, Flux loop, and components for:
-  - [ ] fetching Favorites for Users
+  - [ ] fetching Liked Stories for Users
   - [ ] adding Likes to Stories
-  - [ ] searching Favorites by User
-  - [ ] un-Favoriting/un-Liking Stories
+  - [ ] un-Liking Stories
 - [ ] Style new elements
-- [ ] Seed additional Stories, add Favorites for the seeded Users, add Likes for the seeded Stories
+- [ ] Seed additional Stories, add Likes for the seeded Stories

 ### Phase 6: - Pagination / infinite scroll for Stories Index (1 day, W2 F 6pm)